 The fair value of trade receivables and payables is their nominal value less estimated credit adjustments.
 A financial instrument is recognised if the Consolidated Entity becomes a party to the contractual provisions of the instrument.
 Financial assets are derecognised if the Consolidated Entity's contractual rights to the cash flows from the financial assets expire or if the Consolidated Entity transfers the financial asset to another party without retaining control or substantially all risks and rewards of the asset.
-Regular purchases and sales of financial assets are accounted for at trade date, (ie the date that the Consolidated Entity's obligations specified in the contract expire or are discharged or cancelled.
+Regular purchases and sales of financial assets are accounted for at trade date, (ie the date that the Consolidated Entity commits itself to purchase or sell the asset).
+Financial liabilities are derecognised if the Consolidated Entity's obligations specified in the contract expire or are discharged or cancelled.